ChuliangYang/ReservationApp/README.md

 ## Requirement

-Henry has two kinds of users, **providers** and **clients**.
+There are two kinds of users, **providers** and **clients**.
 Providers have a schedule where they are available to see clients.
 Clients want to book time, in advance, on that schedule.

 **Providers**